Skip to main content

 YAML path: spec.clusterVariant.dedicated.paletteClusterDeploymentConfig.edge

-Additional edge configuration options (all are optional except VIP):
+Additional edge configuration options (all are optional except VIP, which is required only when network overlay is disabled):

 • NTP servers (ntpServers): Configure time synchronization servers.
 Use this when edge hosts do not have default NTP configuration or when specific time sources are required.